up-to-you/dev_notes/multithreading/lock-mechanics.md

 *"... the biased lock entry code is simply a test of the object header's value.
 If this test succeeds, the lock has been acquired by the thread.
 If this test fails, a bit test is done to see whether the bias bit is still set ..."*
 <=
-describes, that second thread, which comes to acquire already biased lock will cause biased thread test to fail, such that bias will be revoked
+describes, that second thread, which comes to acquire already biased lock will cause biased thread test (monitor header value check) to fail, such that bias will be revoked
 =>
 *"If another thread subsequently attempts to lock the same object, the bias is revoked"*